mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 by fun as well, it's not those sort of that superficial layer of fun.
 It's that, that deeper thing where you feel the connection to your colleagues and you feel the work that gives you joy.
-[00:04:55]
+[00:05:19]
 **Michaela:**  Yeah.
 I also saw that coming up in my own research, but also related research, right.
 That satisfaction, happiness and productivity.
-They are really concepts that are very intermingled. ?
-So engineers also having fun if they are feeling productive and productivity also means connectiveness. ?
-So a lot of developers that are interviewed, they talk about supportiveness and how they have to know that there is another person that I can.
-Call or no call before we could walk up to them, but now we call them and they are there and they're helping us.
-If you're stuck, we don't see the siloed.
+They are really concepts that are very intermingled.
+So engineers also having fun if they are feeling productive and productivity also means connectiveness.
+So a lot of developers that are interviewed, they talk about supportiveness and how they have to know that there is another person that I can just call or you know no call I know before we could walk up to them, but now we call them and they are there and they're helping us.
+If you're stuck, we don't feel siloed.
 Right.
 There's a friendship coming up as a concept.
 Right.
-People want friendship in their workplace.
-Yeah.
+People want friendship in their workplace and yeah.
 I can totally relate to that.
 I felt really lonely last year working as a solopreneur.
-And so that's also why I stepped a little bit away and was taking on more customer work again, because now I'm in teams and I'm feeling, you know, I'm talking to people more and this is really, I mean, it's also joy and yeah, so I can totally relate to that.
-How, how do you engage with organizations?
+And so that's also why I stepped a little bit away and was taking on more customer work again, because now I'm in teams and I'm feeling, you know, I'm talking to people more and this is really, I mean, it's also joy and yeah, so I can totally relate to that but how, how do you engage with organizations?
 So you are at IBM, but you got into different other organizations or is that all internally where you have like little labs that you, you know, that you try to get to flourish?
-[00:06:09]
+[00:06:33]
 **Holly:** So my role at the moment it's somewhat internal and somewhat external.
 We're always working with clients, but sometimes I'm working with an IBM team who is working with a client, but in, in the garage we were, we were very outward facing client facing.
 And, and I think there's, there's lots of different answers for how do you engage with an organization?
-How do you change an organization?
-Right.
-The, the answer that we chose in the garage is really sort of support at the top and then making the change bottom up.
-So we would try and get buy-in from the senior stakeholder.
-And the organization wanted to try working in a new way that it wanted to try bringing some of these, the psychological safety in the innovation.
+How do you change an organization? and the, the answer that we chose in the garage is really sort of support at the top and then making the change bottom up.
+So we would try and get buy-in from the senior stakeholder that the organization wanted to try working in a new way that it wanted to try bringing some of these, the psychological safety in the innovation.
-But then also some of the other things that we talk about a lot, like, I mean, agility is an overused word, but that, you know, that ability to respond to change that, that tolerance for risk.
-But I think sometimes know.
-If if we try and make that change only at the top level, then it just ends up being as a lot of words on slides and so in.
+But then also some of the other things that we talk about a lot, like, I mean, agility is an overused word, but that, that ability to respond to change that, that tolerance for risk.
+But I think sometimes if if we try and make that change only at the top level, then it just ends up being as a lot of words on slides and so in.
 And, and there's a lot of resistance to these ideas as well because people work in the way they work for a good reason.
-It's not like everybody's sort of set out and said, I know we're going to make our organizational cut culture so that it, you know, crushes the spirit and destroys productivity.
+It's not like everybody's sort of set out and said, I know we're going to make our organizational cult culture so that it, you know, crushes the spirit and destroys productivity.
 You know, the intention was always to, you know, to try and achieve something good.
-It's just that the side effects.
-Yeah.
-We're not good.
+It's just that the side effects sometimes were not good.
 So then what we do is we work with a particular team on a particular project, and we say, we're going to, we're going to do this particular thing and we're gonna get a result and we're going to do it in this new way.
 And you can see that while we work in this way.
 Actually good things are happening, not bad things.
-And bringing in dev ops, for example, hasn't increased the, the odds of something bad happening.
+And bringing in DevOps, for example, hasn't increased the, the odds of something bad happening.
 Look, we can show you it's reduced the odds of something bad happening, and look, it's actually made the process more rigorous, even though the process is also more